-Australia has about ten species of stingless social native bees (genera Tetragonula - previously called Trigona - and Austroplebeia).
+Australia has eleven species of stingless social native bees (genera Tetragonula - previously called Trigona -- and Austroplebeia).
 Stingless bees have been shown to be valuable pollinators of crops such as macadamias, mangos, watermelons and lychees.
 They may also benefit strawberries, citrus, avocados and many others.

 Commercial pollination services with Australian stingless bees are already available and have produced impressive results particularly with macadamia and watermelon crops.
 Australian suppliers of stingless bees for crop pollination include:

 -- Mark Grosskopf, Australian Native Bee Crop Pollination, Maryvale, Qld

 Phone: 0438 623 734;

 -- Lloyd Younger, Younger's Native Bees, Central Queensland

 Early studies at the University of Western Sydney demonstrated the excellent ability of stingless bees to work in confined areas such as glasshouses.
 Mark Greco of the University of Western Sydney also investigated the use of stingless bees for greenhouse capsicum pollination (read about Mark's amazing hive scanning method in Aussie Bee Online Article 7).